 Grilling can also cause fires when you’re spending time flipping hamburgers and hot dogs outdoors.
 Look for leaks, holes, and cracks in the grill before you start using it on the 4th of July.
 Avoid grilling indoors or in an enclosed area.
 This can cause a fire to start and will lead you to hire professionals such as SERVPRO of Raytown/East Kansas City to repair the damage.
 The grill should also be placed at least two feet away from the deck, branches, or the siding of the house.

 Many people spend time in the pool cooling off from the warm temperatures in Missouri during the summer season.
 Keep it a safe activity by using a pool gate that will prevent children from getting into the water when they’re not supervised.
 Wireless outdoor sensors can also be installed to inform you if a child is near the pool.
 A first aid kit should also be on hand to tend to any injuries that can occur in the water.
 Kids should also use life jackets and floatation devices while swimming.

 Practice Food Safety

-Wash hands and clean the surfaces where you plan to prep food on the holiday.
+Wash your hands and clean the surfaces where you plan to prep food for the holiday.
 All meat should be cooked with a thermometer used to ensure that it reaches the right temperature to avoid food-borne illness.
 All leftovers should be refrigerated after two hours and not left outside.
 Toss out anything that sits outside for too long.

 When trying to have a safe and memorable 4th of July, there are several safety practices to follow.
 With the right caution used, you can protect your family from harm and enjoy the day.